StevenNaranjo/CHIP8-Emulator/README.md

 ## ROMs

-### Splash Screer:
+### Splash Screen:
 The first test is a very simple splash screen.

-To make this ROM run we'll need to implement the followings Opcodes:
+To make this ROM run we'll need to implement the following opcodes:
 > - `00E0` - Clear the screen
 > - `6xnn` - Load normal register with immediate value
 > - `Annn` - Load index register with immediate value